Population III star formation in an X-ray background: V. Environmental dependence and halo occupation probability: Discussion

 \subsubsection{Halo Critical Mass and Fraction of Pop~III-forming Haloes}

 The critical halo mass is a key parameter in semi-analytic models of early galaxy formation.
-In Fig.~\ref{fig:mcrit_sam}, we compare Pop~III-forming halo masses from our simulations with the critical masses of previous studies that examined LW feedback systematically \citep{kulkarni_critical_2021, nebrin_starbursts_2023, bovill_kindling_2024}.
-The cyan line shows the critical mass as a function of redshift using the same LW intensity $J_{21}$ as in our fiducial run; dashed lines show critical masses for fixed values of $J_{21}$.
+In Fig.~\ref{fig:mcrit_sam}, we compare the Pop~III-forming halo masses in our simulations with the critical masses derived in previous studies that examined LW feedback \citep{kulkarni_critical_2021, nebrin_starbursts_2023, bovill_kindling_2024}, and LW + X-ray feedback \citep{hegde_self-consistent_2023} systematically.
+The thick cyan line shows the critical mass as a function of redshift using the same LW intensity $J_{21}$ as in our fiducial run; dashed lines show critical masses for fixed values of $J_{21}$.
+In Panel~c, the thick pink line represents the critical mass regulated by LW radiation and X-ray feedback.
 Overall, our results follow the expected redshift scaling $M_{crit} \propto (1+z)^{-p}$ where $p > 0$ \citep{kulkarni_critical_2021,nebrin_starbursts_2023,bovill_kindling_2024}, but the level of agreement depends on the adopted model.

 \begin{enumerate} \item \textbf{\citet{bovill_kindling_2024}:} Most of our haloes lie below their predicted threshold, indicating that our Pop~III-forming haloes are less sensitive to LW negative feedback than their model predicts.